olleharstedt/tellstory/README.md

 #### Clearing variables, macros and flags

-Sometimes you want to include one file more than once in your setup.
+Sometimes you want to include a file more than once in your setup.
 In such a case, it can be useful to clear everything that was used so it can be redefined and generated anew.
 To do this, use the `<clear>` tag.

     <clear type="macro" name="myMacro" ignore-not-found="1" />